colin-bledsoe/colinbledsoe/content/posts/bread_and_brown_sugar/index.md

     <a href="images/Thermo_GIF_loop.gif">
         <img src="images/Thermo_GIF_loop.gif">
     </a>
     <figcaption>An all too familiar sequence of events.
 You find yourself on a walk along a nice, safe path.
 "Huh?
 What's that?
 I'll go check it out...
 Wow, I've got to figure out what is causing that phenomenon!
 If I can just get a little closer.
 Aahhhhhh!!"
-Thermodynamics strikes again, tricked by a seemingly simple question you find yourself at the bottom of a dark cavernous pit.</figcaption>
+Thermodynamics strikes again, tricked by a seemingly simple question you find yourself at the bottom of a dark cavernous pit.
+Credit: Colin Bledsoe</figcaption>
 </figure>
 </div>